elordin/threesixty/README.md

 - __Familiar query interface__: Cassandra comes with the CQL (Cassandra Query Language), offering a SQL like syntax, thus providing a familiar interface for administrators and developers.
 - __Cluster capable__: To provide scale and resilience for the engine, deployment on a cluster is an option.
 Cassandra is intended for use on a cluster, thus meeting this requirement as well.
 - __Fast write operations__: To accommodate the requirement of _high frequency data_, Cassandras fast write operations come in handy.

+Accessing Cassandra using Scala is done with the [Phantom](http://websudos.github.io/phantom/) adapter.

 ## Building